 If we then move on to the mechanical complications of obesity, of course, we know that an increased weight is associated with problems with lower back pain and osteoarthritis.

 Finally, thinking about mental illness, which, of course, is a really, really important part of this triad of complications, we know that many of our patients with obesity have depression and anxiety.
 Of course, this burden of disease really needs to be tackled and sometimes it’s very much ignored when doctors manage their patients.

 If you are overweight or obese and are looking for help losing weight, you should see your GP or contact an experienced endocrinologist.
-You can find some of Dr McGowan's top tips for losing weight and maintaining weight loss here.
+You can find some of Professor McGowan's top tips for losing weight and maintaining weight loss here.